 How water gets to your faucet

-The Las Vegas Valley water system consists of a complex network of pipes, pumps, and reservoirs that work in harmony to connect nearly 400,000 homes and businesses in our community.
+The Las Vegas Valley water system consists of a complex network of pipes, pumps, and reservoirs that work in harmony to connect more than 400,000 homes and businesses in our community.

 Water pipelines, which can be larger than 8 feet or smaller than an inch in diameter, form the backbone of water distribution around the Las Vegas Valley, carrying water to buildings, fire hydrants, and other water use points.